pscheyer/gitandterminalquickref/README.md

 ```bash
 $ cd Me<TAB>
 ```
 changes directory into a sub directory that begins with Me.
 The tab autocompletes the name of the directory.
 If there is more than one Me—— directory it does not autocomplete- you must input a unique beginning string.
+It is caps sensitive.

 ```bash